 “Do you still want negative self-talk in your life?”

-Here is how to stop negative thoughts about yourself:
+Here’s how to stop negative self-talk:

 1. Be aware.

 There are two things you need to be aware of:

 - The differences between you and your negative self-talk.

 To catch your negative self-talk, set an hourly timer on your smartphone.
 Whenever it rings, check what you are thinking at the moment.
 It may be annoying at first, but it’s truly effective because it disrupts your negative thinking pattern.